Stuttgart Accelerator Program: fintogether

 Week 3

-Business Plan Development: Eric Heintze, Institute for Entrepreneurship and Innovation Research, University of Stuttgart
+Business plan development: Eric Heintze, Institute for Entrepreneurship and Innovation Research, University of Stuttgart

-Foundation for agile working: Mandy Gardemin and Christina Korber, Lime & Paper.
+Foundation for agile working: Mandy Gardemin and Christina Korber, Lime & Paper

-Brand Positioning and Brand Building: bilekjaeger
+Brand positioning and brand building: bilekjaeger

-During the workshop "Brand Positioning and Brand Building" with our partner bilekjaeger, the start-ups analyzed their logos and the visual language in their appearance.
-It was looked if the target groups were formulated and classified correctly and how to be flexible despite changes in the market.
+During the "Brand positioning and brand development" workshop with our partner bilekjaeger, the start-ups analyzed their logos and the visual language in their presentation.
+They looked at whether the target groups were correctly formulated and classified and how to be flexible despite changes in the market.
 The start-ups' websites, presentations and pitches were also scrutinized with regard to the choice of words and a more comprehensible presentation of the business model.

 Week 2